duddu/sourdoc/README.md

 ## Tech

-Made with Dart and Flutter.
+Made with Dart and Flutter, supporting multi-platform build.
+Will likely be released on the iOS and Android stores in the future.
-Built as native app for iOS and Android as well, but not published to the stores yet.

 ## Contribution

 Feel free to raise an issue if you have any question or suggestions, or open a PR if you want to propose any change.

-## License

-Mozilla Public License 2.0
-© Davide Doronzo